 Nigeria is an important focus country for the Gates Foundation, which currently provides more than USD $400 million in funding to partner organizations that are operating health and development programs across the nation.
 That amount includes funding to help eradicate polio, to support small farmers increase food production, and to empower women to seek healthcare during pregnancy and through improved access to contraceptives.
 These grants are part of the Gates Foundation’s overall work to expand access to childhood vaccines, improved agricultural tools and strategies, maternal and child health programs, financial services for the poor, safe water and sanitation, and other effective, low-cost innovations.

-The MOU enables the Gates Foundation to appoint a Country Representative in Nigeria and establish a presence in Abuja.
+NOTE TO EDITORS The MOU enables the Gates Foundation to appoint a Country Representative in Nigeria and establish a presence in Abuja.
 Earlier this year, the Gates Foundation placed its first two staff members in Africa, in Ethiopia and South Africa.

 The Gates Foundation has over 100 active grants in Nigeria with partner organizations that are either working in Nigeria or conducting research, development, or implementation activities designed to benefit Nigeria.